Smcculle/2017-Agile6363/README.md

-Key points from the 21 research papers read in Agile Software Engineering
+Key points from the 21 research papers read in Agile Software Engineering.
+See the [team project for this class](https://github.com/lacoste-blue/uno_classifieds "UNO classifieds") hosted at <http://unoc.lacoste.blue/>

 # Investigating the Skill Gap - Alex Radermacher 2014